circonus/irondb-docs/api/read-raw.md

 is an illegal format.
 The `<milliseconds>` portion of the timestamp must always be 3 digits to represent values from 000 to 999.

+### Headers
+ * `x-snowth-advisory-limit: <integer>` (optional)
+   * `integer` is the maximum number of results to be returned.
+If this header is not supplied, a maximum of 10,000 results will be returned.

+### Outputs

+If the result limit is reached and results are truncated, a response header, `x-snowth-results-limited`, will be included and set to 1.

 ## Examples

 ```